RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> WHERE DO I START?
 WHERE DO I FIND ALL THE IMPORTANT INFORMATIONS, FILES AND DOCUMENTS? </h4></summary>
 <p>The main crossroad for the project is this website, where you will find all the important information and links to build the printer.
-I would recommend reading through the entire website starting with <a href="https://rh3d.xyz/">E3NG</a> and <a href="https://rh3d.xyz/into.html">Into the project</a> and if you want to get even deeper and be part of the community, <a href="https://discord.com/invite/Zkvu6uu2AR">join the Discord</a>.</p>
+I would recommend reading through the entire website starting with <a href="https://rh3d.xyz/">E3NG</a> and <a href="https://rh3d.xyz/into.html">Into the project</a>.
+If you want to get even deeper and be part of the community, <a href="https://discord.com/invite/Zkvu6uu2AR">join the Discord</a>.</p>
 <p>Main STL files ready to print are hosted on <a href="https://www.printables.com/en/model/922401">Printables</a>.</p>
 <p>CAD files are currently available through a small donation on <a href="https://ko-fi.com/rh3dcz">Ko-Fi</a>.</p>
 </details>